PhDJsandboxaq/draft-joseph-tls-turbotls/draft-ietf-turbotls-design.md

 # Introduction {#introduction}

 This document gives a construction for TurboTLS {{ABGGJS23}}, which at its core is a method for handshaking over UDP in TLS before switching back to TCP for the TLS session.
-A technique called client request-based fragmentation is described to reduce the possibility of portions of the handshake over UDP being filtered by poorly configured middle-boxes, and a fallback procedure to standard TLS-over-TCP (at minimal latency overhead) is provided.
+A technique called client request-based fragmentation is described which reduces the susceptability of TurboTLS servers to being exploited by UDP reflection attacks.

+reduce the possibility of portions of the handshake over UDP being filtered by poorly configured middle-boxes, and a fallback procedure to standard TLS-over-TCP (at minimal latency overhead) is provided.